moyni/moyni.github.io/_posts/2019-07-10-final-questions.markdown

 ---

-I’ve spent a lot of time interviewing - approaching 1000 hours, if not more!
-I’ve been interviewing regularly as part of my job for almost 5 years, and regularly spend 3-10 hours interviewing in any given week.
-I regularly shadow and coach interviewers.
+I’ve spent a _lot_ of time interviewing.
+I’ve been interviewing regularly as part of my job for years, and regularly spend 3-10 hours interviewing in any given week.
+I shadow and coach interviewers, with a focus on making the time we spend interviewing more useful and enjoyable for all participants.

-One thing that varies wildly across the 1000+ candidates I've interviewed is what questions they ask when given time at the end of the session.
+One thing that has varied wildly across the 1000+ candidates I've interviewed is what questions they ask when given time at the end of the session.

 Asking good questions shows curiosity & engagement, and it's hard (as an interviewer) to determine how objectively significant or relevant it is when a candidate has good questions, or no questions.
 I find that the types of questions a candidate asks says a lot about what they care about.
 It's difficult not to bias towards preferring candidates who ask good questions; which is unfair if we as interviewers are making it hard for candidates to feel comfortable asking what they want to ask.